 Completion of written examinations, assigned papers, e-classroom attendance and participation are required for each course.
 A senior thesis as well as a practicum are required during the last year of study on a topic/project chosen in consultation with the student's mentor, and approved by the Dean.

 All Pastoral Theology candidates, unless a specific waiver is obtained from the Dean of the School, must attend a summer residence program offered by the Liturgical Music Program at Holy Trinity Orthodox Seminary in Jordanville, New York.
 Students must successfully complete the courses in Church Slavonic and in Liturgics offered through that Program, or the equivalent e-classroom courses offered by the Pastoral School.

 At the completion of the program candidates for graduation must pass an oral examination administered by a panel consisting of the Pastoral School's President, Vice-President, Dean, and at least one additional member appointed by the President.

 Graduates will receive the Diploma or Catechist Certificate offered by the Pastoral School of the Diocese of Chicago and Mid-America and registered with the State of Illinois Department of Education.

 Duration & Schedule

-The program duration is two years and consists of four (4) semesters of study and a Summer Residence experience for Pastoral Theology majors.
-The Summer Residency Program must be completed in the summer before the student expects to graduate.
 The Catechist program is completed in one academic year, i.e., two (2) semesters of study for the one-year certificate (this program cannot be spread over multiple academic years, as the program is structured to be completed with one cadre of students and mentors in one academic year), with an additional two (2) semesters of study for those who complete the first year successfully and choose to matriculate into the second year program (to become 4 semester of study in 2016-17).

 Board of Trustees: & Administrative Officers